More layoffs may be coming if CCF remains empty

 The contract with Los Angeles is considered much better for the city because it gives the city the security of a five year deal with start up money up front.

-Page 2 of 2 - The CDCR wants some improvements made to the CCF, including a fenced sally port to load and unload prisoners, at the city's expense.
+The CDCR wants some improvements made to the CCF, including a fenced sally port to load and unload prisoners, at the city's expense.

 The state only wants to sign one year contracts, giving the city less security that the 5-year deal they thought they had with Los Angles County.